alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     The `--skip` commands exclude unneeded Rails components.

-1. Replace the Gemfile with the gems you need.
-The following code shows an example:
+1. Include the gems you need for your app in `Gemfile`.
+For example:

     ```rb
     source "https://rubygems.org"